BrewedCoffee/SnakeSweeper/README.md

-# Snakesweeper
+# SweepSnakes

-This is my version of the classic Minesweeper, coded in C++.
+This is my version of the classic ga,e Minesweeper, coded in C++.

 <img src="sweepsnakeslogo.png"
      alt="Sweepsnakes Icon"